-Glutamine is one amino acid.
-Branched-chain amino acids (BCAAs) contain three amino acids; leucine, isoleucine, and valine.
+Glutamine is a singular amino acid, while branched-chain amino acids (BCAAs) consist of three amino acids: leucine, isoleucine, and valine.

-The recommended dosage is at least 9 grams of BCAA for women per day and 12 grams for men.
+The recommended daily dosage is at least 9 grams of BCAA for women and 12 grams for men.
 It is best to take it during or immediately after your gym session.

 (BCAAs) are of interest to those who want to build muscle because of their role in protein synthesis and turnover, and energy regulation.
 BCAAs also play a role in glucose metabolism and immune and brain function.